tamilselvanarjun/auto-ed/docs/mod1.rst

 4. Press the "Calculate" button.
 This will move you to a new screen with options to help you visualize both the forward and reverse mode of automatic differentiation.

 5. Enter the value for x at which you'd like to evaluate the function.
 For the purposes of this demo, we'll choose `x=4`.
 Click  the "Set Input Values" button.
     * Note that automatic differentiation yields the *value* of the derivative at a specific point.
 It does not compute a symbolic expression for the derivative.
-6. You'll see the values for the function and derivative appear below the input values you selected.
+6. You'll see the values for the function and derivative appear beside your function and input values you selected.

 .. image:: Step3.PNG